frontend-fun/react-hooks-typescript-tome/docs/4-state/forms.md

 # Events

 One of the most important aspects of a user interfaces is responding to user interaction.
-JavaScript and HTML have developed a sophisticated "Event System" that let's developers bind HTML actions (like clicking a button, or typing into an input box) to JavaScript functions.
+JavaScript and HTML have developed a sophisticated "Event System" that lets developers bind HTML actions (like clicking a button, or typing into an input box) to JavaScript functions.
 React builds on this existing infrastructure, with basically the same concept.
 Of course, in many places, React will change names slightly; TypeScript adds further complications you may have to provide types.

 When you google for help with Forms, you must pay close attention to whether the advice is appropriate for the technology stack you are using (which in this case, is React Hooks, TypeScript, and React Bootstrap).
 You will often find advice that suggests workable solutions which are wrong for your technology stack.
 Just because you *can* make the code you find works, doesn't mean that it's a good idea.
 Jamming different libraries and approaches together leads to confusing, fragile code.
 It is very likely that you will need to fix that code later on ("Technical Debt" has accrued), that small subtle errors will manifest sporadically, or you'll have issues with performance.